 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

 Everyone who joins our team gets a personal THANK YOU TWEET/ FACEBOOK SHOUT OUT from the director.Estimated delivery:

 You’ll get the pre-release digital download of finished film and everything above.Estimated delivery:

-You’ll get a full size poster of the film (39X27) AND the L’Chaim Package.Estimated delivery:Add $5 USD to ship outside the US
+You’ll get a full size poster of the film (39X27) AND the L’Chaim Package.Estimated delivery:Ships anywhere in the world

 1 backer Limited (9 left of 10)